nuxt/docs/es/guide/views.md

 ### Error Page

-You can customize the error page by adding a `layouts/error.vue` file.
+You can customize the error page by adding a `layouts/error.vue` file or configuring `ErrorPage` in `nuxt.config.js`.

 This layout is special since you should not include `<nuxt/>` inside its template.
 You must see this layout as a component displayed when an error occurs (404, 500, etc).